GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ### Report your plans

 As of 01 July 2017, all publicly available web pages owned by Public Service departments and Non-Public Service departments in the State sector are expected to fully meet the Web Accessibility and Web Usability Standards.
-Where these standards are not met, agencies are asked to submit a plan for managing any areas of non-conformance.
+Where these standards are not met, agencies are asked to submit a plan to the Government Chief Information Officer for managing any areas of non-conformance.

 Based on your self-assessment results and review, what plans does your agency's Chief Information Officer or similar have for addressing risks and opportunities, and for improving your agency's web presence with regard to the Web Standards?

 If your agency undertook any activities as a result of the 2014 Web Standards Self-Assessments, we are also interested in learning about those, and the impact they have had.

-Attach these plans with your Self-Assessment results spreadsheet and return them to [web.standards@dia.govt.nz](mailto:web.standards@dia.govt.nz).
+Attach these plans with your Self-Assessment results spreadsheet and return them to the Government Chief Information Officer at [web.standards@dia.govt.nz](mailto:web.standards@dia.govt.nz).

 </div>